 - If a child is less than one year old or weighs less than 20lbs, the child must be restrained in the back passenger seat in a rear-facing car seat.
 Wis.
 Stat. § 347.48(4)(as)(1).

-- When the child outgrows the first type of seat and is at least 20lbs, but less than 40lbs and between the ages of one and four, the child should still be placed in the back passenger seat, but in a forward-facing car seat.
+- When the child outgrows the first type of seat and is at least 20lbs, but less than 40lbs and between the ages of one and four, the options include the rear seat with a rear facing car seat or a rear seat with a forward facing car seat.
+The child remains in the rear seat, but has the option of rear or forward facing car seat placement.
 Wis.
 Stat. § 347.48(4)(as)(2).